Evaluation Dates – FACT Sheet

 * The start times above indicate the check in times for tryouts, NOT the actual start time of tryouts.
 Check in lasts about 20 minutes.
 There is NO NEED to arrive BEFORE the check in times.
 Players are sorted RANDOMLY into smaller groups and remain in that group the entire night.

-Rain Dates: If we do get rained out, the makeup tryout will likely be the Thursday or Friday of the same week.
+Rain Dates: If we do get rained out, the makeup evaluations will likely be the Friday of the same week or Monday of the next week.

 Make Up Dates: There are NO make up dates for NYSA tryouts unless due to rain as mentioned above.